jgavrilo/Website-Template/README.md

 yarn dev
 \```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/hello](http://localhost:3000/hello) with your browser to see the result.
 As you make edits to the project, the page will auto-update.
+When you are ready to deploy, remove 'hello' from next.config.js.

 ## Deploying to GitHub Pages